clementcolin/py3dtiles/Tilers/IfcTiler/README.md

 The resulting 3DTiles tileset will contain the ifc geometry, ordered by category : each tile will contain an IFC Object Type, that can be found in the batch table, along with its GUID

-This command should produce a directory named "ifc_tileset"
+This command should produce a directory named "ifc_tileset".

 ### About the tiler :